 If not, you’ll need to come up with a different plan.
 Perhaps a part-time job or side-hustle will be the answer, or perhaps your new dream biz will need to start out as a hobby or side-hustle itself, while you bankroll your life with a “day job.”

-Another option we mentioned above is Freelance University, a learning hub which also offers a 60-Day Fast Track program to get your new freelance biz up and running quickly.
+Another option we mentioned above is Freelance University, a learning hub which also offers step by step training to get your new freelance biz up and running quickly.

 Finding Time and Space for Your Female Entrepreneur Life